Chesterfield County, Virginia: Chesterfield County formed

-On 25 May 1749, the Virginia House of Burgesses separated Chesterfield from Henrico County and created the new county.
+On May 25, 1749, the Virginia House of Burgesses separated Chesterfield from Henrico County and created the new county.
 The first county seat was established at Chesterfield Court House.
 It has continued as county seat except for 1870–1876, during Reconstruction, when the county government was located at Manchester.
 The latter community has been subsumed by South Richmond.

-The legislature named the county for the former British Secretary of State, Philip Stanhope, 4th Earl of Chesterfield.
-Lord Chesterfield was famous for his "good manners and writings".
-One of his most frequently used sayings implies avoiding rudeness; "An injury is much sooner forgotten than an insult."
+The legislature named the county after the British politician and writer Philip Stanhope, 4th Earl of Chesterfield, who was famed for his "good manners and writings".
 Many years later, Chesterfield Cigarettes were named after this county.
 In 1939 during the Great Depression, the Virginia State Police moved their offices from downtown Richmond to a seven-room farmhouse located on 65 acre of land 3½ miles west on route 60.
 This structure served as administrative headquarters and barracks.
-The State Police have since built a new administrative headquarters and an academy here.
+The State Police have since built a new administrative headquarters and an academy there.